Before you retire: A checklist

 While early retirement is an option beginning at age 55, you won’t receive full pension benefits unless you wait until age 65 to retire.

-A pension analysis provides a comparison of your monthly payment amounts under the different options available, based upon your benefit earned to date.
-While you may request a pension analysis at any time, be sure to request a current analysis within three months of the date you want to retire.
+A pension projection provides a comparison of your monthly payment amounts under the different options available, based upon your benefit earned to date.
+While you may request a pension projection at any time, be sure to request a current projection within three months of the date you want to retire.
 To request an analysis, call Participant Services at (800) 562-4690.
-Please remember that a pension analysis is only an estimate.
+Please remember that a pension projection is only an estimate.
 Your actual benefit will be calculated when you retire.

 3. Consult with professionals.